Gone With The Wind Removed From HBO Max (It’s Coming Back Though)

 I don’t mean to place blame on audiences themselves.
 We simply do not have an education system in place that adequately prepared us for critical viewership.
 The answer is not to vault the film away forever; even Ridely argued that in his piece calling for its takedown.
 The goal isn’t to erase the past but to teach Americans what to do with these artifacts of America’s racist past.
 Ridley’s op-ed makes the point to say that “perhaps could be paired with conversations about narratives and why it’s important to have many voices sharing stories from different perspectives rather than merely those reinforcing the views of the prevailing culture.”
 I would not be surprised to find that some Americans don’t even understand why films like these were made in the first place, despite them being wrong then and now.

 It comes down to silencing black narratives and voices.
 Hegemony dictates that unless someone says or does something to challenge the system, we will likely shape our world views around that of white men.
 It’s wonderful that Gone With The Wind featured the first black Oscar winner, Hattie McDaniel.
 She also wasn’t allowed to sit with her cast members at the ceremony because she was black.
 I don’t buy the process of finding the good in the clearly debauched films that built stereotypes for black characters that exist to this day.
 A lot of Americans need more time to learn and listen.
 That means having Gone with the Wind removed is the right thing to do.
 All this content does without proper contextualization is leave room for further misunderstandings.
-If this topic interests you, then I’d keep learning with this piece from Andrea Collier.
+If this topic interests you, then I’d keep learning with this piece from Andrea Collier, or for more news about HBO Max, check out our post about how the app was on launch-day.

 Featured Image Credit: MGM